 For students receiving funds from federal Title IV, from Caltech, and/or from state programs, the Institute will follow federal and other applicable regulations to determine the amount of all program funds the student has earned at the time of withdrawal.
-In general, the amount of financial aid earned is based on the amount of time the student has spent in academic attendance.
-If the amount of aid disbursed to the student is greater than the amount the student has earned, unearned funds must be returned.
-If the amount the student was disbursed is less than the amount the student earned, the student will be eligible to receive a postwith-drawal disbursement.
+In general, the amount of financial aid earned is based on the amount of time the student spent in academic attendance.
+If the amount of aid disbursed to the student is greater than the amount the student earned, unearned funds must be returned.
+If the amount the student was disbursed is less than the amount the student earned, the student is eligible to receive a postwithdrawal disbursement.
+The Department of Education has provided a summary of these regulations in The Student Guide for the 2007-08 award year, available online at http://studentaid.ed.gov/students/publications/student\guide/index.html.

-The Department of Education has provided a summary of these regulations in The Student Guide for the 2008-09 award year, available online at http://studentaid.ed.gov/students/publications/student_guide/index.html.
+Determining the Student's Last Date of Attendance or Withdrawal Date: The Office of the Registrar is responsible for receiving a request for a withdrawal from the appropriate undergraduate or graduate dean and for processing official withdrawals.

-Determining the Student's Last Date of Attendance or Withdrawal Date: The Office of the Registrar is responsible for obtaining requests for withdrawal from the undergraduate or graduate dean and for processing official withdrawals.
 In order to calculate the refund or repayment, Caltech will establish the student's withdrawal date.
 This date is one of the following:

-- the date that the student began the withdrawal process prescribed by Caltech; - the date the student otherwise provided official notification to the registrar (written or oral) of his or her intent to withdraw; - the midpoint of the academic term if no official notification is provided; - the date determined by the registrar if there are special circumstances (illness, accident, grievous personal loss); or - the date the registrar determines the student has not returned from an approved student sabbatical or if the student does not qualify for a sabbatical.
+- The date that the student began the withdrawal process prescribed by Caltech; or - The date the student otherwise provided official notification to the registrar (written or oral) of his or her intent to withdraw; or - The mid-point of the academic term if no official notification is provided; or - The date determined by the registrar if there are special circumstances (illness, accident, grievous personal loss); or - The date the registrar determines the student has not returned from an approved student sabbatical or if the student does not qualify for a sabbatical.